AnasHany219/Faculty/3rd-Year/second-Term/Security/Chapter 2 - Classical Encryption Techniques.md

 ---
 ### 05) Vernam Cipher: 🛡️

-- The Vernam Cipher is a **symmetric encryption** algorithm where each bit of the plaintext is XORed ($\large\xor$) with the corresponding bit of a randomly generated key to produce the ciphertext.
+- The Vernam Cipher is a **symmetric encryption** algorithm where each bit of the plaintext is XORed ($\large \oplus$) with the corresponding bit of a randomly generated key to produce the ciphertext.
 - It provides **perfect secrecy** when the key is truly random, has the same length as the plaintext, and is never reused. 🔒

 ```